-Paid vacation is exclusively a benefit for regular probationary and permanent employees.
-It shall be granted on the following terms and "days" shall refer to eight (8) hour workdays.
+Paid vacation is exclusively a benefit for regular probationary and for cause employees.
+Vacation shall be granted on the following terms and "days" shall refer to eight (8) hour workdays.

-- (a) Accrual shall be computed from the date of hire:

-1. During the first (1st) year of compensated and continuous service, an employee shall accrue ten (10) days of vacation.
-2. During the second (2nd) year of compensated and continuous service, an employee shall accrue ten (10) days of vacation.

-3. During the third (3rd) through seventh (7th) year of compensated and continuous service, an employee shall accrue fifteen (15) days of vacation.
-4. During the eighth (8th) year of compensated and continuous service, and each year thereafter, an employee shall accrue twenty-one (21) days of vacation per year.
-5. In any accounting period the County will first accrue vacation earned to the employee's record before charging vacation taken.

-(b) The balance of accrued unused vacation leave for any employee shall be limited to the number of days equal to twice (2x) the current year's rate of accrual.
+- (a) Accrual shall be computed from the date of hire: - 1.
+During the first (1st) through second (2nd) year of compensated and continuous service, an employee shall accrue ten (10) days of vacation. - 2.
+During the third (3rd) through seventh (7th) year of compensated and continuous service, an employee shall accrue fifteen (15) days of vacation. - 3.
+During the eighth (8th) year of compensated and continuous service, and each year thereafter, an employee shall accrue twenty-one (21) days of vacation per year. - 4.
+In any accounting period the County will first accrue vacation earned to the employee's record before charging vacation taken. - (b) The balance of accrued unused vacation leave for any employee shall be limited to the number of days equal to twice (2x) the current year's rate of accrual.
 No vacation will be earned when the maximum vacation accrual is reached except as provided for in this section.